SNAP Benefits in Delaware: How to Apply and Qualify

 What is an EBT Card and How to Use it?

 Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card each month.
-Think of it as a special debit card just for your food assistance.
-It holds your monthly benefit amount for you to use at authorized stores.
+Think of it like a debit card, but specifically for your food benefits.
+It makes buying groceries simple and discreet, just like any other payment card you might use.

-Using your EBT card is simple and works just like a regular debit card.
-At checkout, you will swipe your card and enter your private Personal Identification Number (PIN) to complete the purchase for eligible food items.
+Using your EBT card is easy.
+At checkout, you just swipe the card and enter your private four-digit Personal Identification Number (PIN).
+The cost of eligible food items is then automatically deducted from your SNAP account balance.

 What Can You Buy with SNAP Benefits?